KittyGiraudel/site/_posts/2020-12-07-a11y-advent-page-title-in-spa.md

 The thing we usually don’t think about is that many assistive technologies such as screen-readers have been initially authored with the “original web” in mind and rely on page (re)loads to announce the page context, namely the page title (hold by the `<title>` element).

-When building a SPA—no matter the framework—it is important to do some work to announce the title when following router links.
+When building a SPA — no matter the framework — it is important to do some work to announce the title when following router links.
 Two things need to happen:

 1. The title of the new view/page needs to be announced.
 2. The focus needs to be preserved or moved to a proper place.